KJB88/KJB88.github.io/_pages/bio.md

     #image_circular: false # crops the image to make it circular
       #more_info: ""

-  - align: left
+  - align: center
     image: kev_n_the_kevs.jpg
     content_header: <strong>COMPANIONS</strong> - What would an adventure be without a party?
     content: bio_inspirations.md
-    image_circular: true # crops the image to make it circular
+    image_circular: false # crops the image to make it circular
     start_open: false

   - align: left